ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 ##### Samplesheet

 The samplesheet has to be a comma-separated file with 3 columns and a header row.
 A PE example is shown below (this file and a SE version can be found at `docs/examples/samplesheet_sacer_\[pe/se\].csv`).
 It is recommended to use absolute paths for the input files.
-If this option is used, the input is defined with the `--samplesheet` parameter.
+If this option is used, the input is defined with the `--input` parameter.

 ```
 sample,fastq_1,fastq_2,single_end